helenguo25/CLT_Demonstration/README.md

   - Enter your data separated by commas.

 ### 3. Generate:
-- Click the "Regenerate" or "Generate" button to generate sample means and observe the distribution of these means.
+- Click the "Regenerate" button to generate sample means and observe the distribution of these means.